Jobs & Awards

-AWARDS: Applicants must have worked at the NML (paid or unpaid) for at least three months prior to seeking an award.
+Applicants must have worked, paid or unpaid, at the NML for at least three months (a full semester for the Digital Dissertation Award) prior to seeking an award.
 These awards are provided with the support of an anonymous contribution and will be offered one award, per semester, per student.

 The New Media Lab Digital Dissertation Award

-In an effort to recognize the fundamental changes in the way research is being conducted and the increased acceptance of new digital forms of research and publication in doctoral programs, the New Media Lab has established an award for its students to support the incorporation of a major digital component into the traditional dissertation text format.
+In an effort to recognize the fundamental changes in the way research is being conducted and the increased acceptance of new digital forms of research and publication in doctoral programs, the New Media Lab established an award for its students to support the incorporation of a major digital component into the traditional dissertation text format.
 Digital components may take the form of data visualization, text analysis, app creation, interactive websites, or geospatial mapping, among other approaches.
-NML directors will be available to guide prospective applicants and consult with faculty advisors at any stage of the project, either before an application is submitted or at any time thereafter.
-Three $1,000 awards may be given each year from 2013 to 2016.
-History or Public Health Award announcement and application form.
-Proposals are due by April 8, 2014.
+NML directors will be available to guide prospective applicants and consult with faculty advisors at any stage of the project, either before or after an application is submitted.
+Up to three $1,000 awards will be given each year.

 The New Media Lab offers $500 awards to support any digital project the topic of which is related to social justice.
 Graduate Center students in good standing in any discipline may apply for this award.
 Applicants must have worked on their projects at the NML for at least three months prior to applying for this award.
 Social Justice Award announcement and application.